survivalandflourishing/survivalandflourishing.github.io/index.md

   </div>
 <div class="name">Eric Rogstad</div>
 <div class="title">Fund Advisor</div>
-Eric is co-founder of <a href="https://arbital.com">Arbital</a>, a platform for finding, reading, and creating crowdsourced, intuitive explanations, developed partly in response to the observation that arguments about civilization-scale priorities like existential risk are complex and in need of better organizational tools for conveying them.
-He studied Electrical and Computer Engineering at Duke University, and has previously worked as a Software Development Engineer at Microsoft and Amazon.
+Eric works at <a href="http://EMX.com/">EMX.com</a>, where he was a founding engineer, building a new cryptocurrency derivatives exchange.
+Previously, he worked as a software engineer at Microsoft and Amazon.com, and was co-founder of Arbital.com, a platform for finding, reading, and creating crowdsourced, intuitive explanations, developed partly in response to the observation that arguments about civilization-scale priorities like existential risk are complex and in need of better organizational tools for conveying them.
+Eric holds a BSE in Electrical Engineering and Computer Science from Duke University.
 </div>

 <div style="clear:both"></div>